dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

     * Open `disable.applescript` file in '`Script Editor.app`'
     * `File>Export...`
     * under '`File Format`' select `Application`
-    * save as `setToScrptsBlockdCurrPgBraveShieldBraveBrowser.app` (this file name is just an example, you can rename as you prefer) to 'location A'
+    * save as `setToScrptsBlockdCurrPgBraveShieldBraveBrowser.app` (this file name is just an example, you can name as you prefer) to 'location A'
     * you can now close `disable.applescript`
       &nbsp;